cdsittampalam/documentation/docs/Fund Administration.md

 Change Default Settings
 -----------------------

-You can set Fund One to include Bitcoin instead of Bitcoin Testnet.
+You can set Fund One to include Bitcoin instead of Bitcoin Testnet as the default asset.
 When you change the asset, Bitcoin Testnet is set as the asset for the other default fund, Fund Two.

-This feature is especially useful for users that are likely to be instantly receive money in to their default fund.
-For example, as an exchange user, you may want to instantly receive payments in Bitcoin rather than Bitcoin Test.
+This feature is especially useful for users that are likely to be quickly receiving money in to their default fund, and do not need to set up test transactions.

 Future versions of Qredo will have other currencies available in funds.

 ![custody fund](/doc-images/changedefaultsonsummaryR.png)

 1. Click **Change Defaults.** The Default Funds screen appears.
 2. Select Fund One in **For incoming Bitcoin BTC transfers.**
 3. Select Fund Two in **For incoming Bitcoin Testnet transfers**.
 The button shows as **Updated**,
 and Fund One now contains Bitcoin.
 4. Click **Done** after the confirmation message.

 ---